joeblew999/pb-stack/doc/README.md

 So as you might have guessed this is Git OPS based, where each user has Git on their Desktop.

-- Root has the common TASK files.
+- Root has the root TASK file that dictates everything else.

 - MOD ( Modules ) has folders for each Stack part and a TASK file for running it.
 You can make PlayGround here too to experiment and refactor.